SeanMcSweeney/LifeSaverVR-/README.md

 # What is LifeSaver VR

 LifeSaver is a VR simulation which focuses on training and testing users in the basic fundamentals of lifesaving.
 It is an immersive experience which utilises handtracking and mixed reality to give the user the best possible experience while training or while being tested.
 It features multiple different scenes each following the process of basic lifesaving.
-Whether you are
+Whether you are new to CPR or an experienced paramedic LifeSaverVR has something for you.

 ## Getting Started